open-taggy/taggy/README.md

 ```
 ## Options
-You can add additional params on instanciation like this:
+You can add additional params on instantiation like this:
 ```node

 let taggy = new Taggy(inputElement, outputElement, { submitButton: submit, loaderElement: loaderDiv, includeTop: true });